Skip to content

 So, the Ramsey County Room is a very large room with balconies.
 It was probably used for famous gangster trials in the ’30s (so completely in the black and white movie theme).
 Two wood doors stand on each side of the room.
 The bottom part of the wall is covered with handcraft woodwork, while the upper part with dark green wallpaper.
 You may notice the vintage elegant heater system through the sophisticated copper grid on the wall.

-Two enormous arch windows facing north let some natural light enter, but not enough to light up the entire room properly.
+Two enormous arched windows facing north let some natural light enter, but not enough to light up the entire room properly.

 That’s why four interesting art deco lamps were hanging from the ceiling, adding a yellow artificial light to the room.